- Golfer Benefits

 - Member Login

-The following guidance for when golf resumes on May 7, 2020 has been established by the Governor’s Administration so that golf can safely resume in Massachusetts.
+The following guidance has been established by the Governor’s Administration so that golf could safely resume in Massachusetts on May 7, 2020.
 The information below serves as the strict baseline for play to resume and further restriction may be considered and implemented by courses as they see fit.
 During extraordinary times, such as the current global pandemic, we all will be guided in decision making with the information provided by public health and government authorities.

 *This page will be updated frequently as we move through the phased approach towards golf being played with minimal restrictions in the future.